BCerecer/technical-interview/coding_cheatsheet.md

 - Use Case:
 	- Permutation/Combinations/Subsets to find all solutions possible being able to have different starts
 	- When need to explore different possibilities.
 Choose, Check, Undo
+- Technique:
+	- On recursive:
+		- At top, have an exit, found solution (we found a way to solved it)
+		- Marked element as visited
+		- Do recursiveness
+		- Since we returned, we didn't find solution; remove previously visited element mark
 - Code Example:

 		private void backtrack(List<List<Integer>> list, List<Integer> tempList, int [] nums, int remain, int start){